 The adage “we should measure what is important” would explain the emphasis on crash statistics for road safety.
 This data centres on registered motor vehicles and roads.
 Cyclists are poorly served by it as bicycles are not registered, insured and often far from a road.
 If safe cycling is a priority for the ACT Government we need data for cyclists too.

-It is important to understand that the ACT Government takes its duty of care to the residence of Canberra seriously.
-The duty of care is ensured through systems, that have gone through decades of refinement.
-Basically, the system is always the same: what is important is measured and monitored over the years.
-The goal is to achieve improvements through good government policy that directs investment.
-Should the figures swing the wrong way, alarm ensues.
+The ACT Government takes its duty of care seriously.
+Duty of care is ensured through systems that have gone through decades of refinement.
+What is important is measured and monitored.
+The data should inform government policy which directs investment.

-A good example of this is the road system where decades of research have result in standards and practices that ensure our safety and led to continual improvement.
-It is paradoxical perhaps that as we make roads safer, we see it as an invitation to drive more carelessly.
-Another way to put this is that improvements in road safety are attributed to ourselves as being better than average drivers.
+A good example of this is the road system, where decades of research have resulted in standards and practices that ensure our safety and led to continuous improvement.
+It is paradoxical perhaps that as we make roads safer, we see it as an invitation to drive faster and more carelessly.
 Studies have shown most people regard themselves as better than average drivers.